Bounds for polynomials on algebraic numbers and application to curve topology: Abstract

 \section{Abstract}

-Let $P \in \Z [X, Y]$ be a given square-free polynomial of total degree $d$ with integer coefficients of bitsize less than $\tau$, and let $V_{\mathbb{R}} (P) := \{ (x,y) \in \mathbb{R}^2, P (x,y) = 0 \}$ be the real planar algebraic curve implicitly defined as the vanishing set of $P$.
-We give a deterministic and certified algorithm to compute the topology of $V_{\mathbb{R}} (P)$ in terms of a straight-line planar graph $\mathcal{G}$ that is isotopic to $V_{\mathbb{R}} (P)$.
-Our analysis yields the upper bound $\tO (d^5 \tau + d^6)$ on the bit complexity of our algorithm, which matches the current record bound for the problem of computing the topology of a planar algebraic curve However, compared to existing algorithms with comparable complexity, our method does not consider any change of coordinates, and the returned graph $\mathcal{G}$ yields the cylindrical algebraic decomposition information of the curve.
+Let $P \in \Z [X, Y]$ be a given square-free polynomial of total degree $d$ with integer coefficients of bitsize less than $\tau$, and let be the real planar algebraic curve implicitly defined as the vanishing set of $P$.
+We give a deterministic algorithm to compute the topology of $V_{\mathbb{R}} (P)$ in terms of a simple straight-line planar graph $\mathcal{G}$ that is isotopic to $V_{\mathbb{R}} (P)$.
+The upper bound on the bit complexity of our algorithm is in $\tO (d^5 \tau + d^6)$\footnote{The expression "the complexity is in $\tO(f(d,\tau))$" with $f$ a polynomial in $d,\tau$ is an abbreviation for the expression "there exists a positive integer $c$ such that the complexity is in $O((\log d \log \tau)^c f(d,\tau))$".} ; which matches the current record bound for the problem of computing the topology of a planar algebraic curve.
+However, compared to existing algorithms with comparable complexity, our method does not consider any change of coordinates, and more importantly the returned simple planar graph $\mathcal{G}$ yields the cylindrical algebraic decomposition information of the curve in the original coordinates.

-Our result is based on two main ingredients: First, we derive amortized quantitative bounds on the the roots of polynomials with algebraic coefficients as well as adaptive methods for computing the roots of such polynomials that actually exploit this amortization.
-Our second ingredient is a novel approach for the computation of the local topology of the curve in a neighborhood of all critical points.
+Our result is based on two main ingredients: First, we derive amortized quantitative bounds on the roots of polynomials with algebraic coefficients as well as adaptive methods for computing the roots of bivariate polynomial systems that actually exploit this amortization.
+The results we obtain are more general that the previous literature.
+Our second ingredient is a novel approach for the computation of the local topology of the curve in a neighborhood of all singular points.

 \subclass{14P25 \and 68W30 \and 13P15 \and 14Q05 \and 68Q25} \keywords{Amortized bound on algebraic numbers \and Real Algebraic Curves \and Exact Topology Computation}